adriacabeza/Human-Extractor/README.md

 This repository is based on **pix2pix** architecture by Isola et al. In this architecture we take as input the actual image *x* that we want to **translate** into another structurally similar image *y*.
 Our generator *G* now has to produce *G(x)* which we want to be indistinguishable from *y* for our discriminator *D*.

 Its main parts are:
 - **U-NET Generator**: the generator in pix2pix resembles an auto-encoder.
-It takes the     image to be translated and compresses it into a low-dimensional, "Bottleneck", vector representat    ion and then the Generator then learns how to upsample it into the output image.
+It takes the image to be translated and compresses it into a low-dimensional, "Bottleneck", vector representation and then the Generator then learns how to upsample it into the output image.

-The U-NET generator is similar to ResNets in the way the information from earlier layers are integrated in the later layers: we have skip connections from the outputs of the encoder-hald of the network to the other decoder-half.
+The U-NET generator is similar to ResNets in the way the information from earlier layers are integrated in the later layers: we have skip connections from the outputs of the encoder-half of the network to the other decoder-half.
 By including this information we prevent the middle of the network to become an information bottleneck.
-Moreover, tose skip connections are also interesting because they do not require any resizing, projections, etc, since the spatial resolution of the layers being connected already match each other.
+Moreover, those skip connections are also interesting because they do not require any resizing, projections, etc, since the spatial resolution of the layers being connected already match each other.
  <p align="center">
   <img src="docs/U-net.png">
 </p>